SpectralCascade/soupbuild/README.md

 `output_shared` - Optional - A boolean that when set to true (default false) will copy the shared library binaries for each dependency (where relevant) into the global output directory upon task completion.

 `abort_on_error` - Optional - A boolean that when set to false (default true) will cause the task to continue running in the event of an error, otherwise if set to true the task will stop when an error is encountered during one of the steps.

+### Formatter variables
+Certain configuration parameters may use so-called "formatter" variables, allowing you to insert some runtime defined values such as the project name, the number of logical CPU cores available to the machine, the current mode and so on.
+Not all of these formatters can be used everywhere, and some are dependent on scope (e.g. specifying the {name} formatter in a dependency URL will insert the name of the dependency, not the project).

+Formatters are also used in generating project files from the template (as per the platform generate configurations)

+`{name}` - The name of the project as defined by the global configuration parameters.
+When used in the scope of a platform dependency, instead the name of the dependency is used.

+`{version}` - Only available in platform dependency scope; this is the `version` of the dependency.

+`{output}` - Global `output` parameter, i.e. the path to which Soupbuild will output files upon completion of a task such as a build.

+`{mode}` - The mode specified when the Soupbuild is run.
+This will be one of the modes specified in the global `mode` configuration object.

+`{platform}` - The platform specified when the Soupbuild is run.
+This will be one of the platforms specified in the global `platforms` configuration object.

+`{root}` - The absolute path of the working directory in which the build configuration file is.

+`{work}` - Global `work` parameter, i.e. the directory where Soupbuild will work, generating files from the template and so on.

+`{app_data}` - The shared Soupbuild local app data directory.
+On Windows this is in `%localappdata%/Soupbuild`.

+`{cpu_count}` - The number of logical CPU cores available.
+This is useful when using the `-j` option with `make` builds, as it allows make to compile source files in parallel.